 - familial phaeochromocytoma

-It is rare, but a classical cause of uncontrolled secondary hypertension.
-A minority of patients will manifest hypertensive crises.
+It is rare, but classical cause, of uncontrolled secondary hypertension.
+A minority of patients will present with hypertensive crises.
 In addition to severe paroxysmal hypertension, patients may present with cardiac dysfunction (myocardial infarction, pulmonary oedema) or neurological events (severe headache, visual disturbance, haemorrhagic strokes) 5.

-They most frequently arises from the chromaffin cells of the adrenal medulla.
+They most frequently arise from the chromaffin cells of the adrenal medulla.